Northern Ireland will have a government after three-year gap | DW | 10.01.2020

 "We now have a basis for power sharing and we're up for that," said Mary Lou McDonald (pictured right), leader of Sinn Fein, the largest Irish nationalist party.
 "There is absolutely no doubt that there are serious challenges ahead but the most significant challenge will be ensuring we have genuine power-sharing, based on equality."

-Previously, Sinn Fein had refused to government with the pro-UK Democratic Unionist Party (DUP), accusing the DUP of not treating them as equals.
+Previously, Sinn Fein had refused to govern with the pro-UK Democratic Unionist Party (DUP), accusing the DUP of not treating them as equals.
 They have also accused the DUP of routinely blocking legislation.

 The DUP was also cautiously optimistic abut the deal.